-Rats need plenty of space to explore and climb.
+Rats need plenty of space to explore, forage, dig and climb.
 They also need daily out-of-cage playtime, so please only take on rats if you can commit to meeting their needs.
 Below are a selection of cages suitable for various different group sizes.
 If you can go bigger, that is always better!

 Another great option for rats which is becoming increasingly popular, is a ‘bioactive’ soil base.
 Check out The Boho Rat’s video on this below, and visit the Naturalistic & Bioactive Rat Setups group on Facebook for more info.